Exporting to the United States in 2026: FDA Certifications, Regulations, and Strategies for the U.S. Market | Octagona Srl

 To operate in the United States, Italian companies must meet specific obligations related to Product registration and all FDA required certifications.
 Among the main certifications required, we can find:

-• HACCP System (Hazard Analysis and Critical Control Points)For food products, the HACCP system is fundamental to ensure that products are free of contaminants and to comply with food safety regulations imposed by the FDA.
+• HACCP System (Hazard Analysis and Critical Control Points): For food products, the HACCP system is fundamental to ensure that products are free of contaminants and to meet the food safety regulations imposed by the FDA.

-• FDA Good Manufacturing Practices (GMP)GMP compliance is essential to ensure that products are manufactured under safe conditions and with appropriate quality standards.
+• FDA Good Manufacturing Practices (GMP)GMP compliance is essential to ensure products are manufactured under safe conditions and with appropriate quality standards.
 These regulations are particularly relevant for medical devices and pharmaceuticals.

 1. Know the specific industry regulations

-2. Register the company and products
+Register the company and products

 3. Certify product safety

 In the case of food, cosmetics, medical devices, or pharmaceuticals, each exported product must comply with U.S. safety regulations.
 This involves conducting laboratory tests, implementing a traceability system, and preparing quality control reports.
-The FDA often requires the manufacturer to provide documents attesting to the product's safety and compliance with U.S. regulations.
+The FDA often requires the manufacturer to provide documents certifying the product's safety and compliance with U.S. regulations.

-4. Adapt the labeling
+4. Adapt labeling

 Entering the US Market: Challenges and Strategies

-Despite the opportunities, the US market also presents challenges that Italian companies must face with a well-defined strategy:
+Despite the opportunities, the US market also presents some challenges that Italian companies must face with a well-defined strategy:

-• Regulatory barrierslThe FDA's regulations, particularly for food and agriculture, cosmetics, and medical devices, are strict and complex.
-Italian companies must ensure their products comply with US safety and labeling requirements.
-FDA certification is often necessary to market certain products, and accurate management of documentation and certifications is crucial to avoid customs delays or blockages.
+• Regulatory barrierslFDA regulations, particularly for food, cosmetics, and medical devices, are strict and complex.
+Italian companies must ensure their products comply with U.S. safety and labeling requirements.
+FDA certification is often necessary to market certain products, and thorough management of documentation and certifications is crucial to avoid customs delays or blockages.

-• Local competitionThe United States hosts numerous large companies and established international brands operating in various sectors.
+• Local competitionThe United States hosts numerous large companies and well-established international brands operating in various sectors.
 Competition is therefore intense, especially in more mature sectors such as food, fashion, and cosmetics.
 To successfully enter the market, Italian companies must focus on differentiation, innovation, and added value.

 How to Face Challenges: A Strategic Approach